twoz/binaural-vst/README.md

-# BinAural VST plug-in
+# BinAural VST
 ![](screenshot.png?raw=true)

-A mono-to-stereo DAW plugin that positiones sound in a 3D space using Head-Related Transfer Functions.
+A mono-to-stereo vst plugin that positions sound in a 3D space using Head-Related Transfer Functions.
 Created with [JUCE](http://www.juce.com/) framework.

 ## Install:
-Copy the .dll (or .vst3) with 'hrir' folder to your plugins directory.
+Copy the contents of the 'build' folder to your VST directory.
+You can remove unwanted vst3 or 32/64 versions.